 Democrats want a map designed to make it easier for fellow Democrats to get elected in 10 of Virginia’s congressional districts.
 The 11th district in Southwest Virginia would remain politically friendly to Republicans.

 Virginia Democratic Party leaders aren’t shy about their motivation for redrawing the maps.
-Party leaders, including Speaker of the House Don Scott, made clear during elections Democrats would pursue a redistricting amendment if the party secured a legislative majority in the General Assembly, and if Texas pursued redistricting that favored their state’s Republican Party.
+Party leaders, including Speaker of the House Don Scott, made clear during last year’s elections Democrats would pursue a redistricting amendment if the party secured a majority in the General Assembly to counter redistricting efforts President Donald Trump has pushed in places like Texas, Missouri and North Carolina.

-The amendment is giving leaders the same flexibility other states took advantage of at President Donald Trump’s direction, Democrats have said.
+The amendment is giving Virginia leaders the same flexibility other states have taken advantage of, Democrats have said.

-“If these other states don’t follow Trump’s direction, we won’t need the … amendment,” Sen. Lamont Bagby (D-Richmond) told WHRO before Election Day.
+“If these other states don’t follow Trump’s direction, we won’t need the … amendment,” Sen. Lamont Bagby (D-Richmond) told WHRO before Election Day in 2025.

 Democratic Rep. Don Beyer represents that district now and said in a statement that he plans to run in the redrawn 8th.